≡ Menu

-Are you looking for an “All American” dog to be the furry mascot of your next Fourth of July party (and everyone after that for the next thirteen years)?
+Are you looking for an “All American” dog to be the furry mascot of your next Fourth of July party (and every one after that for the next thirteen years)?
+If so, then the Toy Fox Terrier is a dog you want to put on your short list to consider.
+Tiny and mighty, this might be one to consider even if you don’t like toy dogs.

 Of course…

-We should remind folks that not all breeds are right for all households.
-This is why we wanted to take a moment and write this article all about what it might be like to own a Toy Fox Terrier in an effort to help you decide if a Toy Fox Terrier should join your family, or not.
+We should remind folks that not all breeds are suitable for all households.
+This is why we wanted to write this article all about what it might be like to own a Toy Fox Terrier to help you decide if a Toy Fox Terrier should join your family.

 So, without further ado, let’s dive right in!